 Let the Prague in Winter adventures begin!

 It was then that we had to put on our layers and head out to see what we could in a tiny amount of time.
 Make sure you have a great quality coat, non-slip boots, gloves and a beanie to go Prague sightseeing.
-So what did we think were the best places to go in Prague in winter?
+So what did we think were the best Prague things to do in Winter?

 You could still get to see all of the statues along the sides of the bridge and it wasn’t a fight to get moving.
 It was while we were standing on Charles Bridge that it started to snow very lightly and we were all really excited to see it.
 For us, it was an amazing experience and we think for that reason, a walk along Charles Bridge makes it one of the nest thing best time to visit Prague in December